SNV at AFS Forum 2025: Full agenda of our sessions and youth activities

 Venue: CICAD & Diamniadio Expo Center, Dakar, Senegal.

-Join us for our sessions
+Join our sessions

-Discover SNV’s full line-up at AFS Forum 2025.
+Discover SNV’s line-up at AFS Forum 2025.
 Start with the sessions on 31 August and 2 September below, or jump straight to the highlights for:

-Session: Sunday, 31 August
+Session: Sunday, 31 Aug

 Facing climate change with improved nutrition: Policy challenges and opportunities to protect and develop traditional food systems